Skip to Main Content

 Singapore's French Contemporary Tier: Where Saint Pierre Sits

 Within the $$$$ tier, the competitive set also includes non-French venues: Zén at European contemporary, Born at creative cuisine, and the broader roster of hotel fine dining rooms that Singapore's convention-and-finance economy sustains.
-Saint Pierre's differentiation within that set comes from the Les Grandes Tables du Monde membership, which is a peer-voted network of independent restaurants rather than a critic-awarded accolade, and from the OAD Asia ranking trajectory, which reflects sourced reviewer opinion rather than a single guide's methodology.
+The restaurant's differentiation within that set comes from the Les Grandes Tables du Monde membership, which is a peer-voted network of independent restaurants rather than a critic-awarded accolade, and from the OAD Asia ranking trajectory, which reflects sourced reviewer opinion rather than a single guide's methodology.

 L'Atelier Robuchon in Geneva and Bagatelle in Trier offer reference points for how the format translates across markets.